csesa-shirazu/digital-lab-telegram-bot/README.md

 # digital-lab-telegram-bot

-برای دیتابیس میتونید از google sheet استفاده کنید و از خروجی xml بهره ببرید.
+Convert your google sheet to xml and use it as bot's database.